SoCuul/PersonalWalletPasses/README.md

 }
 ```

 Inside the `model` object, insert your pass file information.
-To learn more about the PassKit/PKPass format, feel free to visit the [official documentation](https://developer.apple.com/library/archive/documentation/UserExperience/Reference/PassKit_Bundle/Chapters/Introduction.html#//apple_ref/doc/uid/TP40012026-CH0-SW1) or the [newer (but more confusing) official documentation](https://developer.apple.com/documentation/passkit/pkpass).
+To learn more about the PassKit/PKPass format, feel free to visit the [official documentation](https://developer.apple.com/documentation/walletpasses/creating_the_source_for_a_pass) or the [older, archived official documentation](https://web.archive.org/web/20230520035941mp_/https://developer.apple.com/library/archive/documentation/UserExperience/Reference/PassKit_Bundle/Chapters/Introduction.html).

 ## Generating a bundled pass archive
 `node . <template-file-path.json> [true]`

-Optionally, you can add `true` as an argument after the template path to open the created pass bundle after the program is finished.
+Optionally, you can add `true` as an argument after the template path, to open the created pass bundle after the program is finished (macOS only).

 # Support
 This program is provided as-is, and support is not guaranteed.